CarolinaSFreitas/observability-studies/Datadog/README.md

 Metrics can be sent to Datadog from several sources:

 The Datadog Agent automatically sends many standard metrics, such as avg:system.cpu.user: 18.63 or system.disk.read_time: 42.
-Datadog integrations include metrics out of the box.

 Metrics can be generated within the Datadog platform.
 You can create custom metrics related to your business and submit them through the Agent, DogStatsD, or the HTTP API.

-Metric types
+#### Metric types
 Datadog offers metric types that apply to specific purposes: count, rate, gauge, histogram, and distribution.
 These metric types determine the available graphs and functions that can be utilized with the metric within Datadog.

-Count: Adds up the values received within a specified time interval.
+- Count: Adds up the values received within a specified time interval.
 For example, 2000 HTTP requests.

-Rate: Divides the count by the duration of the time interval.
+- Rate: Divides the count by the duration of the time interval.
 Using the same example mentioned above, 0.566 HTTP requests per second.

-Gauge: Reports the last value received during the specific time interval.
+- Gauge: Reports the last value received during the specific time interval.
 This metric type would be appropriate for monitoring the usage of RAM or CPU, since the last value gives an accurate representation of the host’s behavior during the timeframe: 2097152 bytes of RAM.

-Histogram: Summarizes the submitted values into five different values: the mean, count, median, 95th percentile, and maximum.
+- Histogram: Summarizes the submitted values into five different values: the mean, count, median, 95th percentile, and maximum.
 This generates five distinct timeseries.
 For example, this metric type is useful for measuring latency, where it is inadequate to only know the average value.
 Histograms enable you to understand how the data is distributed without recording every single data point.

-Distribution: Summarizes the values submitted within a time interval across all the hosts in your environment.
+- Distribution: Summarizes the values submitted within a time interval across all the hosts in your environment.
 Distributions provide enhanced query functionality and configuration options that aren’t offered with other metric types.

 ### Metrics Explorer
 Once you have metrics in Datadog, you can examine them using the Metrics Explorer.
 You can customize the graph shown on the Metrics Explorer page by using the query editor.
 You can also search for tag values to define a filtering scope or select a space aggregation method (such as, average, max, min, sum) to combine metric values.
 Additionally, the function button can be used to add functions to your query.